thebravoman/refinery_error_example/README.md

 This project demostrates an error occuring while adding refinery to a project.
 Everything has been removed from the project and it's just a simple page.

+(The last time I had to debug like this was in a pretty large and messy code in a coorporation and I though this was part of my past :) )

 # How to run project

 1. Clone project